Località S. Colombano, 38068 Trambileno TN.

 |1319||first written mention of the hermitage.|

-The Eremo di S. Colombano (Hermitage of Saint Columban) is dedicated to the Irish saint Columban, who lived between 543 and 615.
+The Eremo di S. Colombano (Hermitage of Saint Columban) is dedicated to the Irish Saint Columban, who lived between 543 and 615.
 According to legend he came to this cave where a dragon lived.
-After killing the dragon he took over the cave.
+This dragon caused the death of children, but he was picky and killed only those baptized in the waters of the Leno stream below.
+After killing the dragon he took over the cave and lived there as a hermit for some time.
 Frescoes in the church are depicting the fight between Saint Columban and the dragon.